“Thoughts without content are empty, intuitions (perceptions) without concepts are blind”

 One method to unravel ideological thinking or extreme bias is to use somebody’s own argument against them.
 Because often every reason articulated to discredit an opponent’s position is one that will discredit their own.
 Essentially, an intellectual boomerang.
 Such as accusing somebody of indulging in conspiracy theories before proceeding to indulge in a conspiracy theory.
 Or saying, for instance, that women are exactly the same as men, but then insinuating, by effectively invoking special status for women, through the support for some diversity quota, that they’re different.

 Thus, the ideological will naturally protect their ideas with huge impenetrable fortresses of doublethink (self-contradictory positions).
 Only that by some accident of arrangement the fortresses’ pieces of artillery are almost always set up with the tails pointing at their adversaries and the mouths pointing at themselves.
 This is most unfortunate because the most ideological are always the most defensive, and the greatest line of defence, of course, is to attack.
-Commonly, therefore, attacks are projecting and self-deceiving.
+Commonly, attacks are projecting and self-deceiving.
 Such as accusing somebody of being hateful while screaming at them.
 Or accusing them of being science deniers but maintain a position, on other fronts, that denies basic human biology.

 To be ideological is to think in a general way, wanting to tackle complex social and economic issues with a broad sweep of the brush, rarely going to the trouble of being specific.
 This is because specificity requires a high degree of cognition, whereas ideology allows you to remain in that state when you are not thinking of anything and yet your thoughts come into your head by themselves, each more pleasantly self-affirming than the last, without even causing you the trouble of chasing after and finding them.
-In other words, ideology not only provides us with the comfort of certainty, but also laziness.
+In other words, ideology not only provides us with the comfort of certainty, but also the ease of laziness.

 To find faults with ideological thinking, therefore, it is not so much through the Critique of Pure Reason, but merely through a critique of poor reasoning.